 SO1 Digital Development and Integration

-A vacancy has arisen for a Wg Cdr Cyberspace Engineer RAF Eng (CE))to serve as SO1 Digital Development and Integration at either RAF High Wycombe or RAF Cranwell on Full Time Reserve Service (Limited Commitment) Terms and Conditions of Service (TCoS), with an initial proposed start date of 03 October 2022 or earlier subject to candidates status.
+A vacancy has arisen for a Wg Cdr Cyberspace to serve as SO1 Digital Development and Integration at either RAF High Wycombe or RAF Cranwell on Full Time Reserve Service (Limited Commitment) Terms and Conditions of Service (TCoS), with an initial proposed start date of 01 March 2023 (or earlier subject to candidate status).

 The SSP Digital Lead is responsible for the development and delivery of the SSP Digital Capability, enabling the selection, development, implementation and initial sustainment of digital modernisation solutions across Air Cmd, in support of the programme objectives.